Group of diverse students walk and talk together.

 When searching for the best credit cards for students with no credit, you should weigh a few key factors carefully.
 Here are some important criteria to consider when you're comparing student cards, like Student Cash Back vs. Chrome from Discover:

-• Interest Rates — By comparing interest rates and introductory APR, you can determine how much interest you’ll be charged and find a card that suits your needs.
+• Interest Rates.
+By comparing interest rates and an introductory APR, you can determine how much interest the credit issuer will charge you over time.

-• Rewards — Look for a card that offers generous rewards on the types of purchases you plan to make.
-For example, Discover it® Student Cash Back lets you earn 5% cash back on everyday purchases at grocery stores, restaurants, gas stations, and more when you activate.
+• Rewards.
+Look for a card that offers generous rewards on the types of purchases you plan to make.
+For example, Discover it® Student Cash Back lets you earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.

-• Sign-Up Bonuses — Many credit cards provide welcome bonuses to new members for signing up.
-For instance, only Discover gives you an unlimited match of all the cash back you’ve earned at the end of your first year.7
+• Sign-Up Bonuses.
+Many credit cards provide welcome bonuses to new members for signing up.
+While Discover® Card doesn’t offer a sign-up bonus, only Discover automatically gives unlimited Cashback Match to all new cardmembers: we'll match all the cash back you've earned at the end of your first year.8

 If you're a student starting with no credit history, it's important to remember that you still have several choices for getting a credit card.
 You could opt for a student credit card, a secured card, or become an authorized user on someone else's account.
 By using your card wisely and responsibly, you'll learn valuable credit management skills and begin building a positive credit history.
 No matter which option you select, you're setting yourself up for a more secure financial future as you move toward graduation.